-If you believe or have discovered there is a warrant out for your arrest, it is critical you immediately contact a skilled Vista criminal defense attorney as soon as possible.
+If you believe or have discovered there is a warrant for your arrest, it is critical you immediately contact a skilled criminal defense attorney as soon as possible.

 It is important to understand the differences between an arrest warrant and a bench warrant.
-An arrest warrant is a court-issued document provided to the police ordering for the arrest of a specific person.
+A warrant for arrest is a court-issued document provided to the police ordering for the arrest of a specific person.
 These warrants are generally issued after you have been indicted by a grand jury or if the police have a reasonable cause to suspect you have committed a crime.

 By contacting a professional, you may be able to have the warrant revoked and avoid jail time.
 An attorney can help prepare you with the proper documentation and information to ensure you receive a fair and reasonable bail amount.
 In some cases, he may even be able to attend court without you.

 If you have any questions about warrants, please call The Law Offices of Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.